 The Sheriff of Vigo County shall serve a copy of this rule on the respondent when the petition is served and shall make due return thereon.

+(Proposed 8/1/25)

 LR84-FL00-2 Dissolution of Marriage Mediation Workshop

 If the petitioner and respondent, at the time of the filing of a Dissolution of Marriage action, are proceeding without an attorney to represent them, and they have a child or children as a result of the marriage or their relationship, they shall contact the Dispute Resolution Center for the Wabash Valley, telephone (812) 233-4082 or email resolvemydispute@gmail.com, to make an appointment to attend a Mediation Consultation Workshop.
 The petitioner shall contact the Dispute Resolution Center within seven (7) days of filing the Petition for Dissolution of Marriage, and the respondent shall contact the Dispute Resolution Center within seven (7) days of receiving notice of this rule.